myelin/rpcemu-macos/README.md

+# This is out of date

+I haven't had time to keep up with Timothy's changes, and he's created his own GitHub repository over here: https://github.com/Septercius/rpcemu-dev

+You can download his latest releases from here: https://github.com/Septercius/rpcemu-dev/tags

+- Phil

 # RPCEmu macOS builds

 This is Phillip Pearson's fork of [RPCEmu](http://www.marutan.net/rpcemu/).
 It contains the latest 0.9.1 code, plus Timothy Coltman's macOS patches, and some scripting to produce useful builds.